-This picturesque light has attracted many, including Edward Hopper, who captured its image in his 1929 watercolor, “Pemaquid Light.”
-Today, Pemaquid Point is one of New England’s most visited and photographed lighthouses, drawing over 100,000 visitors annually.
+This picturesque lighthouse has attracted many, including Edward Hopper who captured its image in his 1929 watercolor, “Pemaquid Light.”
+Today, Pemaquid Point, with its colorful rocky shoreline, is one of New England’s most-visited and photographed lighthouses, drawing over 100,000 visitors annually.

-After the region had been settled for over two centuries, an act dated May 18, 1826 finally provided $4,000 for the construction of a rubblestone lighthouse and a twenty by thirty-four-foot keeper’s house, with an attached 10 x 12-foot kitchen at Pemaquid Point.
-The light station’s plot was purchased for $90 from Samuel and Sarah Martin, descendants of survivors of the Angel Gabriel shipwreck.
+After the region had been settled for over two centuries, an act dated May 18, 1826 finally provided $4,000 for the construction of a rubblestone lighthouse and a twenty by thirty-four-foot keeper’s house, with an attached ten by twelve-foot kitchen at Pemaquid Point.
+The light station’s plot was purchased for ninety dollars from Samuel and Sarah Martin, descendants of survivors of the Angel Gabriel shipwreck.
 Jeremiah Berry of Thomaston built the structures, which ended up costing $3,503, and Pemaquid’s fixed white light went into service on November 29, 1827.

 Although Stephen Pleasonton, the Treasury auditor in charge of lighthouses, recommended Esais Preble to be Pemaquid Point’s first keeper, the honor went to forty-year-old Isaac Dunham of Bath, Maine.
 Dunham had served as a privateer in the War of 1812, then moved to Maine and turned to farming before becoming a lighthouse keeper at $350 per year.

 A scant eight years after Pemaquid Lighthouse was built, a replacement tower was required.
-To avoid past mistakes, the contract specified that the mortar was “never to have been wet with salt water.”
+To avoid past mistakes, the contract specified that the mortar was “never to have been wet with salt water” and that tower was to “be built solid with Stone and Mortar, in a single wall…and not to be done by building two walls and filling in.”
 Joseph Berry of Georgetown, nephew of the original builder, received the contract for the conical granite tower.
 The need for the accompanying lighting apparatus was advertised in March 1835, and Winslow Lewis was awarded a contract to supply eight oil lamps and fourteen-inch reflectors.

-Isaac Dunham, his wife and five children were joined in February 1831 by a baby boy, whom they named Benjamin Franklin Dunham.
-When Keeper Dunham’s father, Capt.
-Cornelius Dunham, passed away while at the station in July 1835 he was buried in a small cemetery near the light.
+Keeper Isaac Dunham, his wife, and five children were joined in February 1831 by a baby boy, whom they named Benjamin Franklin Dunham.
+When Keeper Dunham’s father, Captain Cornelius Dunham, passed away while at the station in July 1835, he was buried in a small cemetery near the lighthouse.

 By the late 1800s, Pemaquid Point was a desirable location for families, as it was easily accessible by land and allowed a keeper to raise animals and crops.
 Pemaquid Point was not, however, easy to reach by water.
 Lighthouse tenders were forced to anchor offshore and lighter supplies to the station, making it an unpopular destination for the tender crews.

-William L. Sartell remained at Pemaquid Point from 1873 to 1883, and he was followed by Charles A. Dolliver (1883-99).
+William L. Sartell was in charge of Pemaquid Point Lighthouse from 1873 to 1883, and he was followed by Charles A. Dolliver, who served from 1883 to 1899.
 After his stint at Cuckolds Fog Signal Station as assistant keeper, Clarence Marr transferred to Pemaquid Point Lighthouse as head keeper in 1899.
-When Marr retired in 1922, the Kennebec Journal wrote:
+When Keeper Marr retired in 1922, the Kennebec Journal wrote:

-In 1934, Pemaquid Point Light was one of the first in Maine to convert to automatic acetylene gas operation.
-The Coast Guard removed the station’s fog bell removed in 1937, but a smaller bell is now suspended from the seaward face of the bell house.
+In 1934, Pemaquid Point Lighthouse was one of the first in Maine to convert to automatic acetylene gas operation.
+The Coast Guard removed the station’s fog bell in 1937, but a smaller bell is now suspended from the seaward face of the bell house.

 In March 1940, Bristol residents voted to purchase the lighthouse property, minus the tower, which was to remain with the Coast Guard.
 The town paid $1,639 to the government over a period of four years and renamed the site Bristol’s Lighthouse Park.
 The Pemaquid Group of Artists added an art gallery to the park in 1960, and the keeper’s house opened as The Fishermen’s Museum in 1972.
 In May 2000, the Coast Guard licensed the tower to the American Lighthouse Foundation, much to the chagrin of locals who didn’t want outsiders running their lighthouse.